The Flood Complex: Large-Scale Persistent Homology on Millions of Points: Additional details

 sampling $\text{1M}$ points from surface meshes of \emph{corals} obtained from the \emph{Smithsonian 3D Digitization} initiative\footnote{available at \url{https://3d.si.edu/corals}}.
 In particular, this dataset is a \emph{subset} of all coral meshes that are available under CC0 license, classified by \emph{genus}.
 We label the corals according to their genus, and only use classes that have at least 30 instances.
 Overall, this yields a binary classification problem with a total of 83 available coral meshes.
 Specifically, there are 31 corals with the genus Acroporidae and 52 with Poritidae.
 On average, the meshes have $\approx$ 900k vertices (ranging from $\approx$ 29k to $\approx$ 10M with median $\approx$ 500k).
 A rendered example (with 1818450 vertices) is shown in Figure \ref{fig:coral}.
 In particular, the coral \textit{Leptoseris paschalensis} (USNM 53156), which is the mesh with the most vertices in the collection, is also used to showcase the capabilities of the Flood complex in computing \gls{ph} on large point clouds; see Section~\ref{sec:exp-largescale}.

-\textbf{Mechanical Components Benchmark (MCB).} We used a \emph{subset} of the publicly available MCB dataset \cite{sangpil2020large} to assess the classification performance on geometrically and topologically challenging objects.
-We join the MCB-A and MCB-B corpora and filter by (1) mesh size and (2) class size.
+\textbf{Mechanical Components Benchmark (MCB).} We used a \emph{subset}, dubbed \mcb, of the publicly available MCB-A dataset \cite{sangpil2020large} to assess the classification performance on geometrically and topologically challenging objects.
+We filter MCB-A by (1) mesh size and (2) class size.
 In particular, we only take meshes with more than 10k vertices and then keep classes with more than 30 remaining instances.
 Here, the \emph{vertex count} of a mesh serves as a proxy of \emph{geometrical complexity}, with the intuition that object meshes with a larger number of vertices tend to be geometrically more complex.
-After filtering, 2,441 meshes split into 21 classes remain (out of 68 original classes), with an original average number of vertices of $\approx$ 33k.
+After filtering, 1,745 meshes split into 11 classes remain (out of 68 original classes), with $\approx$ 34.5k vertices on average.
 Finally, we uniformly sample $\text{1M}$ points from each mesh surface to obtain our training/testing point clouds.

-\textbf{ModelNet10.} \modelnet\ is a subset of the larger ModelNet40 benchmark\footnote{available at \url{https://modelnet.cs.princeton.edu}} with 10 object categories (bathtub, toilet, table, \etc) distributed across 4,899 point clouds.
+\textbf{ModelNet10.} \modelnet\footnote{available at \url{https://modelnet.cs.princeton.edu}} is a subset of the larger ModelNet40 benchmark \cite{Wu15a} with 10 object categories (bathtub, toilet, table, \etc) distributed across 4,899 surface meshes.
 Originally, we have 3,591 training and 1,308 testing instances.
-We aggregate all point clouds and then create ten random 80/20\% training/testing splits.
-On average, we have $\approx 9.5$k points per point cloud.
+We aggregate all meshes and then create ten random 80/20\% training/testing splits.
+On average, we have $\approx 9.5$k vertices per mesh.
 Overall, this dataset contains geometrically rather \emph{simple} objects with few characteristic topological features.
-Again, we uniformly sample $\text{1M}$ points per surface mesh.
+From each surface mesh we uniformly sample 250k points.

 \textbf{Rhinovirus.} This point cloud is obtained from a cryo-electron-microscopy reconstruction \cite{Wald2024} of the protein structure of RV-A89\footnote{available at \url{https://www.emdataresource.org/EMD-50844}}.
 The raw (density) data is provided as voxels, which we first smooth out by applying a 3D average pooling (with kernel size 3, stride 1 and padding 1).
 We then transform it into a point cloud by taking the centers of the voxels that pass the provided density threshold (of $0.151$).
 This results in $|X|\approx \text{12.3M}$ points.